For Better or For Worse by Lynn Johnston for June 17, 2012

 3. Stormdrainnodump

-pelican47 about 12 years ago
+pelican47 over 12 years ago

 In the mid -to late 1950s in Los Angeles, my sisters and I often went to Saturday matinee movies (for a dime), double-features with cartoons in between.
 I don’t recall serials, so maybe they were a bit outdated by then.